creator244/TheImpactProtocol/README.md

-# Token-stability-
+# Token-Astrocoin- is a very simple EIP20 cryptocurrency protocol.

-stability is a simple cryptocurrency token protocol. that allows the user to sent value in seconds.
+It's made to stay and it's made to go to the moon!